amlewis1578/pyerr/README.md

 and the following user methods:

 - `reconstruct_covariance(k)` : given the number of principle eigenvalues, k, reconstructs the covariance matrix
-- `get_pca_realizations(num_samples, k)` : given the number of samples and the number of principle components (eigenvalues), k, produce sample realizations
+- `get_pca_realizations(num_samples, k)` : given the number of samples and the number of principal components (eigenvalues), k, produce sample realizations

 ## details